 Nope

-Nope's bracket record is tough at 42%, but the round breakdown tells the real story.
-The wins tend to come in the middle of a tournament — the final is where it fades.
+Nope is below average at 42% across 416 head-to-head matchups, but it's not out of the conversation.
+The gap to 50% is closable.
 Peele's most ambitious film is also his most divisive: a spectacle-horror hybrid that asks its audience to think about why they're watching.
 That self-awareness costs it the instant gut-reaction advantage his debut carries, which makes every matchup a test of whether ambition outweighs accessibility.

 Synopsis